wp-plugins/miniorange-login-openid/readme.txt

 == Description ==

-This is a miniOrange login plugin as widget.
+This is a miniOrange login plugin as widget for secure login and Single Sign On (SSO) using OpenId Connect protocol.
 A miniOrange application needs to be created to setup this plugin.
 The setup is simple.
 Instructions are provided below.

 = Important =